 Football Tournament: Girls’ and boys’ tournaments complete with group, knock-out stages and finals.

 Congress: Addressing key issues faced by street-connected children and led by the children themselves.

 Festival of Arts: Opening and closing ceremonies and a programme of music, dance and visual art.

 It is estimated that 150 million children are forced to live and work on the streets worldwide.
 Every day these children are denied their basic rights.
-They are often stigmatised, mistreated and marginalised.
-They are denied the chance to realise their potential.
+They are often stigmatised, mistreated and marginalised and denied the opportunities they need to realise their potential.
 Their voices are rarely heard.

-The Street Child World Cup in association with Save the Children uses the power of football to change this.
+The Street Child World Cup in association with Save the Children uses the power of football to challenge this.

 Click on the left hand menu to find out more about previous Street Child World Cup campaigns.

 Volunteer applications for the Street Child World Cup 2018 are now open.
 Find out more.